indygreg/python-build-standalone/docs/distributions.rst

    (Deprecated in version 5 in favor of ``python_paths``.)

+python_stdlib_platform_config
+   Relative path to a ``config-<platform>`` directory in the standard library containing files used to embed Python in a binary.

+   This is a standard directory present in POSIX Python installations and is not specific to this project.

+   The key may be absent if no platform config directory exists.

+   (Version 5 or above only.)

 python_stdlib_test_packages
    Array of strings of Python packages that define tests.
 (Version 4 or above only.)